Batesville Mounds

-The "Batesville Mounds" (22-Pa-500) in Panola County, Mississippi are the conial archeological remains of a culture of indigenous people who flourished in North America.
+The "Batesville Mounds" (22-Pa-500) in Panola County, Mississippi are the conical archeological remains of a culture of indigenous people who flourished in North America.
 The mounds appear to have served as both habitation and burial sites.
 They were added to the National Register of Historic Places in 1988.

 Mound builders

-For centuries, hypotheses have existed about the origins of the mounds ranged from the theory of central Mexico's indigenous people building the mounds, to the work of foreign refugees escaping one disaster or another, or to the work of ancient lost tribes.
+For centuries, hypotheses have existed about the origins of the mounds ranged from the theory of central Mexico's indigenous peoples building the mounds, to the work of foreign refugees escaping one disaster or another, or to the work of ancient lost tribes.
 It was the Smithsonian Institution that conducted 13 years of research, ending in 1894, that verified north American indigenous people constructed the mounds.

 The mound builders were a variety of pre-Columbian cultures who inhabited the areas of the Great Lakes, the Ohio River Valley, and the Mississippi River valley.
 Rather than the wigwam of much of the plains peoples, or the pueblo culture of the American southwest, the mound builders created giant earthwork communities.
 Thousands of mounds have been discovered throughout the continent.
 Researchers found that the builders had an organized social structure, and charted the cosmos.